 Tech Births the Sharing Economy: Share with the Joneses, Don’t Keep Up

 Though it is still in its early stages, the sharing economy is taking the world by storm with companies like Lyft and TechPayout becoming more mainstream.
 If you are unfamiliar, the sharing economy is based on crowd-sourced funds and services.
 It is about the power of the people, coming together as one to share resources they wish to retrieve or they wish to sell.
-For example, if you have any old electronics lying around, you can simply go to a site like a href=”https://techpayout.com/sell/tablet/”this one/a.
+For example, if you have any old electronics lying around, you can simply go to a site like this one.
 TechPayout allows you to sell a tablet or cell phone, giving you the ability to make money off your old products.
 This is a revolutionary new concept that is now dominating the market.
 It embodies the phrase: share with the joneses instead of keeping up.
 It is no longer a matter of investing into brand new products, when there is so many available by previous owners who no longer use a lot of the products they originally invested in.

 Mobile Carrier Companies Adopt a More Friendly and People-Centric View of Business